aabiddanda/pGermlinePoly/README.md

 somatic-sim [options] -o /dev/stdout | bcftools sort | bgzip > out.vcf.gz; tabix -f out.vcf.gz
 ```

-We encourage `tabix` indexing as a broader statement of
+We encourage `tabix` indexing as a broader statement of the validity of the VCF file and that it will comply with other common tools.

 The full suite of options for simulation are: